John Christopher Cutler

-John Christopher Cutler (February 5, 1846 – July 30, 1928) was an American politician and the second Governor of the State of Utah.
+John Christopher Cutler (February 5, 1846 – July 30, 1928) was an American politician and the second governor of the State of Utah.
 He served as governor from 1905 to 1909.

 Biography

 Cutler was born in Sheffield, England, on February 5, 1846.
 Cutler's family emigrated to Utah Territory in 1864 after becoming members of the Church of Jesus Christ of Latter-day Saints.
 Cutler married Sarah Elizabeth Taylor, with whom he was the father of seven children.
 Cutler became a successful businessman, serving as president of his family's dry goods business and holding board of directors seats for several banks, insurance companies, and other companies.
 Cutler was active in politics and government as a Republican and served as Salt Lake County Clerk from 1884 to 1890.

 Governor of Utah

 In the early 1900s, Cutler was affiliated with the Republican Party faction called the "Federal Bunch", holders of federal office who were opposed to incumbent Governor Heber M. Wells.
 In 1904 Wells was unable to attract support for his planned candidacy for U.S. Senate, so he ran for reelection as governor.
 The Federal Bunch backed Cutler.
 He won the Republican nomination and was elected governor in November 1904.
 Cutler served from 1905 to 1909.
 His term was notable for laws that established juvenile courts in the state's largest cities and a central birth and death registry administered by the state board of health.

-He announced his candidacy for reelection in 1908, but withdrew prior to the Republican convention when he lost the support of Federal Bunch (led by Sen. Smoot).
+He announced his candidacy for reelection in 1908, but withdrew prior to the Republican convention when he lost the support of Federal Bunch, which was led by Senator Reed Smoot.